ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 hub also enters in sleep mode a few seconds after the connection drops so we need to assure this never happens.

-We will use an EV3 touch sensor to control the direction of the WeDO 2.0 motor and periodically refresh the connection.
+We will use an EV3 touch sensor to control the direction of the WeDo 2.0 motor and periodically refresh the connection.

 {% highlight python %}